 If you or your business are being picked on by abusive customers with frivolous complaints, or if you have been taken advantage of by an unscrupulous business, Call Santa Fe Attorney Childress at 505-433-9823.

 Do you continue to receive unwanted telemarketing calls despite the fact your phone number is listed on the National Do-Not-Call Registry?
 You can charge telemarketers up to $1500 for each unlawful call pursuant to the Telephone Consumer Protection Act (“the TCPA”).
 Telemarketers can also be made to pay court costs and attorney fees.
-I sue telemarketers.
+Fed up with Robo-Calls?
+I Sue Telemarketers!
 If you are ready to get paid instead of angry, call Childress at 505-433-9823